Author has written 2 stories for Harry Potter.

 4. Abandoned stories and yearly updates.
 It really isn't that complicated.
 If you are going to post a story on this site, you obviously want people to read it.
 To then abandon a story (without removing it with an explanation) or update it once every two years is an insult to the readers who have done you the favor of reading your work.
 Updates preferably should be made on a weekly basis, but at the very least once per month.
-If you can't meet a once per month schedule, then don't start in the first place.
+If you can't meet at least a once per month schedule, then don't start in the first place.
 The best advice I can give is not to post your first chapter until you have already written at least five.

 That said, I still enjoy a lot of stories out there, so by all means, if you have the urge, give it a try.
 I enjoyed writing my two stories, but I believe that my fanfiction writing days are over.
-G.

 Regarding my two stories, I published A Serpent's Sacrifice on a different site in 2006, but I never got around to posting it here.
 Early in 2007, I discovered that my story had been plagiarized by someone on fanfiction.net.
 Fortunately, that issue was resolved easily enough, and I thought that it would be best for me to post my story here, which I have done.
 I posted it fairly quickly, so I probably did not get as many review as I could have by spreading it out, but so be it.